gwansikk/query-adaptor/README.md

 - **Automatic Retries**: Automatically retries requests in case of network errors or server issues.
 - **Request Cancellation**: Provides the ability to cancel unnecessary requests.
 - **Token Management**: Automatically refreshes authentication tokens when they expire and retries the request.
-- **Type Safe**: Fully supports TypeScript, ensuring accurate type inference and minimizing unnecessary types.f
+- **Type Safe**: Fully supports TypeScript, ensuring accurate type inference and minimizing unnecessary types.

 ## Packages